 - Bill Payments: Transferring money to a collecting company is a financial transaction.

 - Merchant or Affiliate Programs: Paying commissions for items or services sold through a “marketplace” style store or for referrals.

 - Crowdfunding: For most sites, individuals and organizations give friends and followers the chance to financially support a project, product, or invention.
 Others provide an organized way to collect funds for charity.
 Still others have developed a hybrid crowdfunding and online retail endeavor.

 What else can they do?

-Did you know that an ecommerce website can do much more than just sell a product?
+An ecommerce website can do much more than just sell a product.
 A well-developed site can calculate and update inventory, determine vendors, determine shipping cost efficiency, calculate shipping costs, calculate taxes and tariffs, confirm orders and shipping, confirm receipts, provide customer service, and more.
-On top of all of that, an ecommerce website can deliver detailed reporting to your company about what is (or isn’t) selling, provide integrated bookkeeping software, and generate tasks for your team with specific directions for employees.
+On top of all of that, an ecommerce website can deliver detailed reporting to your company about what is—or isn’t—selling, provide integrated bookkeeping software, and generate tasks for your team with specific directions for employees.